 - Place oven rack at center position and preheat oven to 350 degrees F. Line a 12-cup muffin tin with liners and set aside.
 Note: We made this in a lined, metal muffin tin.
 Baking time may vary for silicone pans.

 - Add the almond flour, arrowroot flour, baking soda, salt, cinnamon, ginger, and allspice to a large mixing bowl and whisk to combine.

-- Bake for 20 minutes (a toothpick inserted in the center of muffins SHOULD come out clean).
-Check at 15 minutes and do not exceed 20 unless you want to eat sawdust muffins, in which case, you do you, man.
+- Bake for 20 minutes (a toothpick inserted in the center of muffins should come out clean).
+Check at 15 minutes and do not exceed 20 unless you want to eat sawdust muffins, in which case, we cannot be held responsible for your actions.